 If you know me at all, you know I am passionate about hand rolled shapes.
 I love them as you need little to no equipment (you don't need a pasta roller!).
 Check out my semolina pasta dough, which you could then make hand rolled gnocchi sardi pasta or orecchiette.

-- Roast for long enough to just start getting a charred edge on the onions.
+- Roast the ingredients long enough to just start getting a charred edge on the onions.
 The onions are always what I look at through the oven door!

 - Again, don't skip the anchovies.
 Broken record, I know.